Profiling debt through some personal debt and bankruptcy stories.

 Casey Serin

 The most recognizable blogger I know whose made a notorious name for himself by falling into serious debt is Casey Serin.
 He secured $2.2 million dollars worth of real estate debt and discussed it ad naseum at his former blog, IAmFacingForeclosure.com.
 Last I heard, he had foreclosed on all his properties and had sold off his website.
 Since then, he’s reestablished an internet presence at some new sites, though I’m not quite sure what his level of involvement happens to be.
-Intrigued I was by his story that I wrote about him several times as seen here, here, and here.
+Intrigued I was by his story that I wrote about him in a series of posts:

 Debt Kid